SlvCtrlPlus/slvctrl-airvalve/README.md

 Refer to the picture for placement on the build plate.
 Only the ValveBox_Rear.stl requires a support under the USB-Port

 ## BOM

-* 1x SG90 Microservo 9g
+* 1x SG90 micro servo 9g
 * 1x Adafruit Trinket M0
-* 20x M2x8 Selftapping screws
+* 20x M2x8 self-tapping screws

-Construction
+## Construction
 Combine the components adding screws where necessary.
 Consult the image for reference.
 The servo cable will have to be cut and shortened, then fed through the hole in the ValveBox_RearTrinketMount.stl and then soldered to the trinket connections.